fernandosanchez1128/GoApp/README.md

 }
 ```

-Notice the sorted list will put repeated elements at the of the list.
+Notice the sorted list will put repeated elements at the end of the list.
 THis sorting algorithm is bases on MergeSort algorithm and its complexity is O (N*log(N))

 2) User info Request